-We have a strong, professional and highly-talented team of guides and staff at Wild Bear Lodge

 We have a strong, professional and highly-talented team of guides and staff at Wild Bear Lodge.

 From backing up fully-laden trailers, to operating off-road vehicles, to being entertaining and informative hosts around the dinner table, guides need a whole array of different skills.
-We are proud of the team we have put together.

-We also have three regular housekeepers – Mel, Cheryl and Rachel – the unsung heroes of the lodge who make sure that the cabins are always clean and sparkling.
+Kim is our main cook.
+We also have two regular housekeepers – Mel and Cheryl – the unsung heroes of the lodge who make sure that the cabins are always clean and sparkling.

 They also ensure you have an ample supply of freshly-cut firewood.
-Others who help out are Steve, our main mechanic and Jim, who services our small machinery.
-Spring helps out with just about everything.
+Others who help out are Steve, our main mechanic, and Spring who helps with just about everything.

 Sage is a certified Swiftwater Rescue Technician, a Level 3 animal tracker, a wilderness first responder, a Level 2 bear-viewing guide and is trained in driving ATVs, UTVs, and off-road vehicles.
-She is currently studying for a degree in biology.

 Graham grew up in the mountains of British Columbia and has a deep love for nature.

 He has a diploma in Recreation, Fish and Wildlife and has long been interested in conservation.
-He joined the Wild Bear Lodge guiding team in Spring 2018.
+He joined the Wild Bear Lodge team in Spring 2018.